jwise77/enzo-split-mrp-halo/README.md

 The Lagrangian region of a halo can be quite irregular.
 Sometimes there are disconnected small volumes within this Lagrangian volume.
 Usually these disconnected are small in fractional volume and can be ignored.
 You will need to identify a bounding box for the Lagrangian volume.
 Currently, Enzo only splits particles within a cube.
 I have approached this in the notebook `Split-ICs.ipynb` by calculating some statistics and plotting some projections and histograms of the particles.
 Here I have used the center of mass (all particles have equal mass) and manually determined the extent of the bounding box "by eye."
 This Lagrangian volume center and width will be used in Enzo to split particles within this cube.

+**Update (10 March 2025):** I have updated Enzo to consider non-cubic particle splitting regions.
+I've made some associated changes to `Split-ICs.ipynb` to remove outliers (outside of 3-sigma) from the Lagrangian region and to make it a tight 3D bounding box.
+Testing on the `SG64-L2` simulation, I see good results, applying AMR to only the halo progenitors.

 ## Calculating the Lyman-Werner (LW) intensity at the halo

 * _Required:_ Star particle data in the directory `star-data/`